-Last time I introduced the awareness ladder and today I’ll show you how to use it to structure your website.
+Last time I introduced the awareness ladder and today I’ll show you how to use the awareness ladder and your website to structure your marketing.

 Decide which rung on the ladder is your primary focus.
 Some sites have pages that address each rung on the ladder, whilst others focus on one or a few.
 So, your site might be for people who know they have a problem and not for people who don’t.

 There’s a plague of frogs and you want to drive people to your site.
 How will you respond to their level of awareness?